Kent College, Canterbury

 Carol singing takes place every year at Canterbury Cathedral and there are seven different orchestral ensembles and five different choirs to take part in, as well as popular visits to Winchester Cathedral every year plus choir tours to Europe with Venice, Vienna and Krakow being recent hits.
 Individual lessons are also widely offered with a comprehensive stock of instruments available to pupils including two grand pianos, drum kits and orchestral percussion, a pedal harp and a two-manual pipe organ in the school Chapel.
 Both the school’s Choristers and Sedecim choirs have once again reached the finals of the prestigious Barnados School Choir of the Year which will take place in March this year.

 Lots of good news on this front.
 Firstly, it is non-selective when it comes to admission and on top of that, has impressive statistics when it comes to achieving results, with a 73% average for A* to B for A Levels for the past five years and a 96-100% pass rate for GCSE’s.
-For the IB, the average score for the third-year running was 37 points, which places Kent College amongst the top IB schools in the UK.
+For the IB, the average score for the fourth-year running was 37 points, which places Kent College amongst the top IB schools in the UK.